fh-erfurt/WS22_AurumBanking/README.md

 # Introduction

 This repository is the PME Project of an banking-app.
-Focus on UI and specification from the predefined Programmierung mobiler Endgeräte (PME) Module.
+Focus on UI and specification from the predefined "Programmierung mobiler Endgeräte (PME)" Module.

 The App was programmed and tested on a **Google Pixel 6 Pro API 27**.<br>
-User Credetials to access the app is: <br>
+User Credentials to access the app is: <br>
 * Email: t@t.de
 * Password: 123

-The App has **only two view** with a completed implemenation of a landscape mode:
+The App has **only two view** with a completed implementation of a landscape mode:
 * **Money Transfer/Überweisung**
 * **Support**